justincohler/example-jbpm-test-harness/README.md

 Every test should extend BaseBPMNTest, which itself extends the JbpmJUnitBaseTestCase, the out-of-the-box test framework.

 ## Test Harness Organization Options
-This test harness can be afixed to a BPMS project (kjar) in the following ways:
+This test harness can be affixed to a BPMS project (kjar) in the following ways:
 * As a sibling module of the BPMS project under a common parent (preferred)
 * As a standalone project that imports the BPMS project as a dependency
 * As a module under the BPMS project (i.e. a parent-child relationship)